perfsonar/docs/_sources/install_debian.txt

 ::

     /etc/init.d/bwctl-server start
-    /etc/init.d/owampd start
+    /etc/init.d/owamp-server start
     /etc/init.d/perfsonar-lsregistrationdaemon start
     /etc/init.d/perfsonar-regulartesting start
     /etc/init.d/perfsonar-oppd-server start

-Note that you may have to wait a few hours for NTP to synchronize your clock before starting bwctl-server and owampd.
+Note that you may have to wait a few hours for NTP to synchronize your clock before starting bwctl-server and owamp-server.

 Configuring Central Management